tienhuynh1402/advanced-sql-business-analytics-portfolio/README.md

 **Key Finding:**
 **Product portfolio aging without refresh strategy threatens future growth.** The detailed product metrics reveal that **hero products driving the majority of revenue** (Mountain-100, Mountain-200 series) show **recency of 13-25 months**, meaning they're aging without visible successors in the pipeline.
 The **extreme variability in monthly revenue** (€2,169 to €27,076) combined with the lack of systematic product lifecycle management means the business is **"milking" legacy products** without innovation.
 This creates a ticking time bomb where hero products eventually mature, competitors capture market share with newer offerings, and **revenue collapses without planned replacements**.

 ---

-## Business Recommendations

-### Priority 1: Launch Emergency Retention Program

-Implement a **"Second Purchase Guarantee" campaign** targeting all customers within **14 days of first purchase** with personalized product recommendations, time-limited discounts (10-15%), and educational content about product care.
-The current 5.2% Month 1 retention is unacceptable; this program should target **15-20% retention** through aggressive engagement.
-Additionally, deploy a **reactivation campaign** for the 607 customers in RFM segment R=1, F=4 (former power users) with VIP offers recognizing their previous loyalty.
-Expected impact: **€3-4M annual revenue recovery** from improved retention plus **€1-2M from reactivation** of high-value churned customers.

-**Timeline:** Immediate (Week 1-2)
-**Owner:** VP Marketing + Customer Success
-**Investment:** €50-100K in discounts + automation tools
-**ROI:** 50-80x return on investment

-### Priority 2: Create VIP Loyalty Program for Top 20%

-Protect the **3,444 Loyal customers** generating €13.7M (47% of revenue) by launching a **"CycleHub Elite" program** with three tiers based on spending.
-Benefits should include: early access to new products, exclusive discounts (5-10%), free shipping, priority customer support, and quarterly engagement events (virtual ride-alongs, product testing).
-This program will increase switching costs and create emotional loyalty beyond transactional relationships.
-Additionally, implement **personalized outreach** for customers showing declining engagement (moving from R=4 to R=3 in RFM score) with targeted win-back offers before they fully churn.

-**Timeline:** 30 days
-**Owner:** Head of Customer Success
-**Investment:** €30-50K program setup + ongoing rewards
-**ROI:** Protect €13.7M recurring revenue base

-### Priority 3: Implement Cross-Sell Bundle Strategy

-Create **mandatory product bundles** for all bike purchases including accessories (helmets, water bottles, bike locks) and apparel (jerseys, gloves).
-Currently, Accessories and Clothing represent only 3.6% of revenue, which is dramatically below industry benchmarks of 15-25%.
-Implement "Complete Your Ride" checkout flows showing **pre-configured bundles** at 10% discount versus individual purchase.
-This strategy will increase **average order value** from €486 to €550-600 while improving customer satisfaction through complete solutions.
-Target **25% attachment rate** on all bike sales within 90 days.

-**Timeline:** 60-90 days
-**Owner:** Product Management + Marketing
-**Investment:** €20-30K in site redesign + inventory planning
-**ROI:** €500K-800K annual revenue uplift

-### Priority 4: Diversify Revenue Beyond Mountain Bikes

-Address the dangerous **96.5% revenue concentration** in bikes by expanding Accessories and Clothing categories with **50+ new SKUs** in each.
-Focus on high-margin, repeat-purchase items like nutrition supplements, maintenance products, and seasonal apparel.
-Additionally, explore **bike service and subscription models** (quarterly tune-ups, annual maintenance plans) to create recurring revenue streams.
-Launch a **female-focused product line** to address the gender imbalance, partnering with female cycling influencers for credibility.
-Target **10% revenue contribution** from non-bike categories within 12 months (€3M).

-**Timeline:** 90-180 days
-**Owner:** Product Management + Category Teams
-**Investment:** €100-150K in inventory + marketing
-**ROI:** €3M+ new revenue stream + risk reduction

-### Priority 5: Establish Product Refresh Cadence

-Create a structured **product lifecycle management process** with quarterly portfolio reviews, phase-out criteria for declining products, and pipeline development for hero product refreshes.
-The Mountain-200 series, while successful, is aging (13-25 months recency); begin development of **Mountain-300 series** with improved features to maintain market leadership.
-Implement A/B testing for new product launches and establish clear **success metrics** (sales targets, customer reach, margin thresholds) for all products.
-This will prevent the wild YoY volatility seen in Figure 8 and create predictable revenue streams.

-**Timeline:** Ongoing, begin immediately
-**Owner:** Product Management
-**Investment:** €50-75K in product development + testing
-**ROI:** Sustained competitive advantage + revenue stability

----